Akaroa

 Mandala Restaurant

 For something you won’t have tried before, visit Mandala Restaurant(opens in new window).
 Fijian chefs Muni and Shomika combine local flavours with Asian cooking techniques.
 Try slow grilled fish, pistachio crumb, sauteed potato, curry paste, and coriander mint pesto.
 Finish with orange cardamon panna cotta, spiced mandarins, pistachio, and berry crumb.
-If you’re wondering which wine pairs with the main course, it’s a Riesling.
+Pair with a riesling.

 The Brasserie Kitchen and Bar

 In a 100-year-old villa at the end of a long lavender-lined pathway is The Brasserie Kitchen and Bar(opens in new window).
 Dine here for a modern European- and Asian-inspired menu, served in a relaxed, old-world setting.
 Order Normandy-style mussels cooked in apple cider, crème fraiche, shallots, and lemon.
 Or prawns served with Marie rose sauce and fresh lemon.
-Then grab a seat outside to enjoy the age-old pleasures of an English country garden and sunshine.
+Then grab a seat outside to enjoy the age-old pleasures of sunshine and an English-style country garden.

 Ma Maison